gsrikanth0212/coding-interview-qanda/README.md

 # coding-interview-qanda
-This repository presents a well-structured and comprehensive set of coding interview questions frequently asked by leading tech companies, complete with solutions in SQL, PySpark, and Pandas.
+This repository offers a well-organized and thorough collection of coding interview questions commonly asked by top tech companies.
 Expertly curated by @[Nitish Kumar](https://www.linkedin.com/in/im-nsk/), the content serves as a valuable resource for candidates preparing for data-centric technical interviews.
 Credit to him for putting together such an insightful collection!

+I've solved the problems with solutions in SQL, PySpark, and Pandas, and I'm actively working through the remaining ones.
+I hope this resource proves helpful for your interview preparation and practice.

 - DAY77: Amazon https://lnkd.in/grn8FT5k
 - DAY76: Twitch https://lnkd.in/grUKbH7u